|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

-Prostration may appear on a Safety Data Sheet as a symptom of chemical exposure, usually through ingestion or inhalation.
+Prostration may appear in Section 11 (toxicological information) of a Safety Data Sheet as a symptom of chemical exposure, usually through ingestion or inhalation.
 The victim feels unable to move or think clearly.
 If someone collapses on the job, seek medical attention.
 If the collapse is due to inhalation of a substance, remove the victim to fresh air (if possible) and monitor their breathing and pulse until help arrives.

 See also: Lethargy, stupor, syncope.